SundousKanaan/RTW-Groep/README.md

 One of our features is that the user can choose a username and this gets displayed with each message.

 #### Attempt 1
 This was our first attempt and it was a good start since it was quite complex.
-The thing here was that each user only saw their own name input displayed.
-So Sundous only saw the name sundous being displayed and Hilal only saw Hilal being displayed.
+The thing here was that each user only saw their own username displayed.
+So Sundous only saw the name Sundous being displayed and Hilal only saw the name Hilal being displayed.

 ![attempt1](https://github.com/SundousKanaan/RTW-Groep/blob/hilal/readme-images/samen-chatten.png)